dimerapp/dimer-vue/README.md

 ## Contributors

-[thetulage](https://github.com/thetutlage) and everyone who has committed to this repo are proud contributors.
+[thetulage](https://github.com/thetutlage) and everyone who has committed to this repo is proud contributors.